Holuwaphemmy01/MedAi/MedAI/README.md

 Then you may try adk run or adk web for interactive testing.
 These are optional and not required to run MedAI.

 ## License
-- MIT (as declared in package.json).
-TODO: add a LICENSE file to the repository root if one is desired.
+- MIT license (declared in package.json).
+TODO: Add a LICENSE file to the repository root to include the full text.

 ## Deploying to Vercel (Websites)
 Vercel is optimized for request/response workloads (static sites, Next.js, serverless/edge functions).
 This project is a long‑running Telegram bot process that keeps a connection open to Telegram via MCP and does not expose an HTTP handler.
 As‑is, it is not a good fit for Vercel serverless because Vercel does not allow background/long‑lived processes.